PostHog/posthog.com/contents/product-engineers/mobile-app-metrics.md

 ### 8. NPS score

 **What it is:** [Net Promoter Score (NPS)](/product-engineers/nps-vs-csat-vs-ces#what-is-nps) measures how passionate users are about your product.
 You ask them how likely they are to recommend your product to a friend or coworker and they respond on a scale from 0 (not likely at all) to 10 (extremely likely).
+Your score is the percentage of promoters (people who respond with 9 or 10) minus the percentage of detractors (people who respond with 0-6).

 **Why it's useful:** NPS is a strong indicator of product-market fit.
 It's also a leading indicator of future revenue.

+**Good benchmark:**  Anything above 0 is good, above 20 is great, and above 50 is amazing – [Source](/product-engineers/nps-vs-csat-vs-ces#what-is-a-good-nps-score-for-saas)

 **Questions to ask:**
 - How does NPS score trend over time, especially after major updates or feature releases?